Data as a Service (DaaS)

 Mapping Data Across the Bow Tie Funnel

-DaaS providers help you find areas for growth by taking a methodical, strategic approach to gathering, mining and analyzing data in a way that delivers unbiased insights into what customers want.
+DaaS providers help you find areas for growth by taking a methodical approach to gathering, mining, and analyzing data in a way that delivers unbiased insights into what customers want.
 In short, outsourcing your data and analytics can help bring more alignment to your customer experiences.

 Foundations of DaaS Operations